Debabrata-Giri-2001/define-charecter.py/README.md

 # define-charecter.py
-CNA U KNOW YOUR partner_charector for  IN MY PROGRAM SO try'it
+CNA U KNOW YOUR _charector for  IN MY PROGRAM SO try'it